Output-sensitive Conjunctive Query Evaluation: Applications

 \autoref{thm:star} recovers the bound from~\cite{amossen2009faster} for star queries and thus, provides an alternate proof of the combinatorial result in~\cite{amossen2009faster} for star queries.
 We note that for star queries the results merely improve the \emph{analysis} of the Yannakakis algorithm.
 In other words, Yannakakis algorithm also achieves the time bound as specified by \autoref{thm:star} but the routinely used upper bound of $O(|\mD| \cdot |\tOUT|)$ does not reflect that.

-As another example, consider the query $Q(\bx_{1234}) \leftarrow R_{124}(\bx_{124}) \wedge R_{125}(\bx_{125}) \wedge R_{136}(\bx_{136}) \wedge R_{137}(\bx_{137})$ formed by the relations shown in \autoref{fig:hierarchy}.
-For this query, the projection width is four and thus, we obtain an evaluation time of $O(|\mD|+|\mD| \cdot |\tOUT|^{3/4})$.~\cite{kara2020trade} proposed an algorithm for enumerating the results of any hierarchical query (not necessarily full) with delay guarantees after preprocessing the input.
-Any algorithm with preprocessing and delay guarantees can be converted into a join evaluation algorithm.
-Our algorithm matches the time required to evaluate hierarchical queries by converting the enumeration with delay guarantees results of~\cite{kara2020trade} into an evaluation algorithm.
+As another example, consider the query $\revthree{Q(\bx_{4567})} \leftarrow R_{124}(\bx_{124}) \wedge R_{125}(\bx_{125}) \wedge R_{136}(\bx_{136}) \wedge R_{137}(\bx_{137})$ formed by the relations shown in \autoref{fig:hierarchy}.
+For this query, the projection width is four and thus, we obtain an evaluation time of $O(|\mD|+|\mD| \cdot |\tOUT|^{3/4})$.~\cite{kara2020trade} proposed an algorithm for enumerating the results of any hierarchical query (not necessarily full) with delay\footnote{The delay of enumerating query results refers to the upper bound on the time between outputting any two consecutive output tuples (including from start of the algorithm to the first tuple, and the last tuple to the end of the algorithm).} guarantees after preprocessing the input. \revthree{In particular, they showed that after preprocessing time $T_P = O(|\mD|^{1 + (\mw - 1) \cdot \epsilon})$, it is possible to enumerate the query result with delay $\delta = O(|\mD|^{1 - \epsilon})$, where $\mw$ is the \emph{static width} (a width parameter defined by~\cite{kara2020trade}) of a hierarchical query, for any $0 \leq \epsilon \leq 1$.
+Note that an algorithm with preprocessing $T_p$ and delay guarantee $\delta$ directly leads to a join evaluation algorithm that takes time $O(T_p + \delta \cdot |\tOUT|)$.
+For the example query $Q(\bx_{4567})$, it turns out that $\mw = 4$, and thus, the running time can be minimized for a suitable choice of threshold $\epsilon$ to also obtain the same running time that our algorithm achieves.
+A deeper exploration of this intriguing connection is a topic left for future research.}